Serial Data Transport Interface

-Serial Data Transport Interface is a way of transmitting data packets over a Serial Digital Interface datastream.
+Serial Data Transport Interface is a way of transmitting data packets over a serial digital interface (SDI) datastream.
 This means that standard SDI infrastructure can be used.

 Developed to address the needs of the growing number of compressed video standards (DV, DVCPRO, BetaSX, MPEG2) it allows lossless transfer of data to other devices which have the same codec, for example DV to DV or SX to SX.